 La Jolla shopping is some of the best in San Diego.
 Home to everything from cute boutiques to high-end brands, our retail therapy includes browsing for unique souvenirs, special occasion dresses, and nearly everything in between.

-These La Jolla boutiques are located right in the heart of downtown near a variety of art galleries, La Valencia Hotel, and Grande Colonial.
+These La Jolla boutiques are located right in the heart of downtown near various art galleries, La Valencia Hotel, and Grande Colonial Hotel.
 Prospect Street is often referred to as the Rodeo Drive of San Diego.